wdanilo/luna-rfcs/text/0000-luna-build.md

   a default `TestMain.luna` which is executed as the entry point for running your tests.
 By default, this will return a success or fail exit code to `stdin` or `stderr`.
+- `LICENSE`: A license file as determined by your globally configured default.
+  If no default is set, the user will be prompted before a LICENSE is generated.
-- `LICENSE`: A blank license file.
-If you attempt to publish the project with a blank license, an error will be generated.
+  If you attempt to publish the project without a license, an error will be generated.
 - `.gitignore`: A default `.gitignore` set up to ignore Luna project build artefacts.

-It should be noted that when creating a Luna project through the GUI, one additional file will be created under the project root:
-- `.lunaproject`: This file is not for user editing and specifies the project workspace configuration.

 ### Luna Source Files
-The true form of a Luna Program is the Luna Intermediate Representation (LIR).
+The true form (if you ignore whitespace) of a Luna Program is the Luna Intermediate Representation (LIR).
 In this way, Luna just views the source files as a human-readable serialisation of the LIR.
 The fact that LIR is the 'true' form of Luna leads to some interesting functionality for luna projects, where they offer automatic refactoring commands.
 Luna Build knows about your LIR, and can automate the following refactorings:

+- `format`: Normalises the textual Luna source to match the representation generated from the LIR.
+This is automatically applied to all files in `src/` and `test/`, and ensures a uniform coding standard for Luna.
 - `extract [MODULE | FUNCTION | CLASS | INTERFACE]`: Extracts the
   specified entity to an automatically named file.
 It automatically performs imports and renaming to keep the code working, and names the file